padiketeku/EarthObservation101-Practicals/Activity-09-Deriving Spectral Indices for Surface Types.md

 ### Compute spectral indices using expression

-In GEE, we can perform arithmetic over the bands using the `expression` method under `ee.Image`.
-This means that the `expression` applies to an image data.
+In GEE, we can perform arithmetic over the bands using `expression` under `ee.Image`.
+This means that `expression` applies to an image data.
 The arguments of `expression` are two: (1) expression and (2) map.
-The expression may require the analyst to write down the equation for the spectral index and once the bands are defined the method appliied the bands to evaluate the expression.
-Students are encourage to read the `Docs` for further details about the method.
+The expression may require the analyst to write down the equation for the spectral index and once the bands are defined the method applies the bands to evaluate the expression.
+Read the `Docs` for further details about the method.
 The below scripts show the use of `expression` to compute NDVI, SAVI and EVI.

 ```JavaScript
 //computing spectral indices using expression